Tips for moving elderly parents closer to adult children.

 This is a challenging conversation.
 It’s essential to respect and honor your parents and invite their collaboration.
 Having these conversations over a period of time will give them a sense of control and peace of mind about their future.

-Considering Level of Care and Financial Situation
+1. Considering Level of Care and Financial Situation

+Moving can be expensive, so it’s essential to consider the financial implications of relocating your parents closer to family.
+Evaluate the cost of living in both locations and determine if the benefits of moving outweigh the expenses.
 You must also determine the level of care that is needed.
 Costs vary by the level of care, such as Assisted Living, Memory Support, and Independent Living.
 Inclusions and amenities will also impact costs.
 Typically, there is a base rate, which includes some meals, activities, programming, and utilities.
 There may be charges for additional support services, such as additional nursing care.

 residents on computer